craigfurman/ansible-home/README.md

 1. TouchID for sudo (personal laptop only)
    1. Add `auth sufficient pam_tid.so` to 2nd line of `/etc/pam.d/sudo`
    1. Set up <https://github.com/fabianishere/pam_reattach>
+   1. This appears to be reset by certain OS updates, so I don't actually tend to have this enabled.